go-siris/siris/CODE-OF-CONDUCT.md

 * Any additional information that may be helpful.

-All reports will be reviewed by [kataras](https://github.com/kataras) and will result in a response that is deemed necessary and appropriate to the circumstances.
+All reports will be reviewed by [go-siris](https://github.com/go-siris) members and will result in a response that is deemed necessary and appropriate to the circumstances.
 Where additional perspectives are needed, I may seek insight from others with relevant expertise or experience.
 The confidentiality of the person reporting the incident will be kept at all times.
 Involved parties are never part of the review team.

 Anyone asked to stop unacceptable behavior is expected to comply immediately.
 If an individual engages in **unacceptable behavior**, the review team may take any action they deem appropriate, **including a permanent ban from the community**.